practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 $
 ```

-..only to notice that the error messaging of Haxe is not helpful (at all).
+..only to notice that the error messaging of Haxe may not be helpful at all, depending on the error type.
 The error was in this line of source code:

 ```
 io:println('\nbits_x_str_total = $bits_x_str_total');  // for testing